junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ## Problems with Few Shot Learning

-Although models like GPT-3 and other big language models are impressive, every good thing comes with a hidden cost.
+Although models like GPT-3 and other big language models are impressive but every good thing comes with a hidden cost.
 Few-shot learning seems like the ultimate solution to the problem of limited data in everyday machine learning pipelines, but it has underlying issues that need to be reviewed.
-Recently, a paper by Nitin published in NeuralIPS has explored the problems of few-shot learning.
+Recently, a paper by [Ethan Perez et. al](https://arxiv.org/abs/2105.11447) has explored the problems of few-shot learning.
 I highly encourage you to read that paper after this blog to gain a deeper understanding.
 In the upcoming sections, we will discuss the problems mentioned in the paper and how much they can affect the model's performance.
 The meme below provides a summary of what we will be discussing!

 ![problems](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/chopper.png)